jhallen/joes-sandbox/pcb/dash/readme.md

 ### Display Drivers

 Sadly, I can only get it work in 640x480 mode with the VGA12.DG driver in DOSBOX.
-If there is a way to use higher resolution modes, I don't know it.
+The release notes mention higher resolution modes, but I think either the driver is missing or I'm missing information on how to select them.

 OrCAD has a huge advantage here- the display driver architecture is documented and assembly language source code examples are provided.
 People